There are often many factors that lead to relationship failures.

 However, this is the tacit corollary to that agreement:

-Vicious Circle of Emotional Withdrawal
+Vicious Cycles of Emotional Withdrawal

 It can start in different ways and at different times in the relationship.
 It can start with a sexual rejection in bed, or it can start with criticism and a big argument on a day we’re particularly sensitive.